. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 Large solar thermal generators are more efficient than any PV, but facilities built so far have to be situated in deserts to make economic and ecological sense.
 They use mirrors to concentrate the sun onto a heat engine, and track the sun so that the engine is always supplied with concentrated light.
 Regenesys have outlined a very promising system that has the potential to reach 60% efficiency and supply power night and day.

 The desert location would often require the transmission of the power over great distances but that is possible using high voltage DC (HVDC).
-The construction of a global HVDC network is technically possible and economically viable even though it would require a large investment and cooperation between many countries.
+The construction of a global HVDC network (the so-called Super-grid) is technically possible and economically viable even though it would require a large investment and cooperation between many countries.

 Wind

 A significant proportion of the Sun's energy is turned into wind.
-It is estimated that at the height of modern large turbines the total resource is up to 100TW (14kW per person).
+It is estimated that at the height of modern large turbines the total resource is up to 100 TW (14 kW per person).
 Wind gets much stronger at higher altitudes so a technology that could tap into this resource could produce many times more power.
-Going from the present typical hub height of 80m to 1000m would increase the available power by more than 20 fold.
-Kite based wind interceptors mounted on floating generators far out to sea could easily provide all the power we could ever want.
+The estimated usable resource increases to 870 TW or more.
+Kite based wind interceptors mounted on floating generators far out to sea could provide all the power we could ever want.
 This system would save us from having to cover our terrestrial environment with controversial turbines.
-Done on a sufficiently large scale it would also bring down the price of energy.
+Once this technology gets established it will reduce the price of energy, not increase it.
+This is because kites use far less material than turbines so the system cost will drop dramatically as soon as mass production starts.

 Tidal and ocean current